 Employees of the Organization are entitled to paid vacations and can carryover unused vacation from one fiscal year to the next.
-The consolidated financial statements include a provision for compensated absences earned, but not paid amounting to \$423,189 as of December 31, 2018.
+The consolidated financial statements include a provision for compensated absences earned, but not paid amounting to \$485,250 and \$423,189 as of December 31, 2019 and 2018, respectively.